Gruppe1DevOps/DevOpsG1/Horvath/PT/README.md

     browser: [chrome, edge]
 ```

-> **_NOTE:_** This creates three parallel jobs, one for each browser.
+> **_NOTE:_** This creates two parallel jobs, one for each browser.
 Each job runs independently with a different browser configuration.

 ### Environment Setup